 It was initially described by C F Hegner in 1931 5.

-- if in doubt of the diagnosis on ultrasound, obtain an abdominal radiograph or CT to confirm the diagnosis
+- if in doubt of the diagnosis on ultrasound, obtain a CT to confirm the diagnosis

 - 1. Grayson DE, Abbott RM, Levy AD et-al. Emphysematous infections of the abdomen and pelvis: a pictorial review.
 Radiographics.
 22 (3): 543-61.
 Radiographics (full text) - Pubmed citation